Tuanaoz/HorseRaceSimulator./README.md

 # HorseRaceSimulator.

 This Java application simulates a horse racing game with a graphical user interface (GUI).
 Players can set their initial balance, place bets on horses, and view the race visually.
-The Java environment has to be properly set up before running the code.
+The Java environment has to be properly set up before running the code.Select GUI-branch to access the code at part 2

 first of all, download the repository to your local machine: